-Compliance to Reports of Committee on Public Undertakings (COPU)
+Compliance to Reports of COPU

 1.17.
-Action Taken Notes (ATN) from the Government of Karnataka pertaining to one paragraph of one Report of COPU presented to the State Legislature during June 2017, were not received (September 2018).

-The report of COPU contained seven recommendations in respect of one paragraph pertaining to Energy Department which appeared in the Report of the CAG of India for the period 2014-15.
+Action Taken Note (ATN) from the Government of Karnataka pertaining to seven recommendations of COPU (Report No. 132 of COPU presented to the State Legislature during June 2017) on one paragraph which appeared in the Report of the CAG of India for the period 2014-15, was not received (September 2019).

-It is recommended that the Government may ensure: (a) sending replies to Draft Paragraphs/Performance Audits and ATNs on the recommendations of COPU as per the prescribed time schedule; (b) revamping of the system of response by the GoK to audit observations.
+It is recommended that the Government may ensure sending replies to Paragraphs/Performance Audits and ATNs on the recommendations of COPU as per the prescribed time schedule.